-To add implicit annotations, you should override addComputedTypeAnnotations (Tree, AnnotatedTypeMirror) (or addComputedTypeAnnotations (Tree, AnnotatedTypeFactory) and addComputedTypeAnnotations (Element, AnnotatedTypeMirror).
+To add implicit annotations, you should override addComputedTypeAnnotations (Tree, AnnotatedTypeMirror) (or addComputedTypeAnnotations (Tree, AnnotatedTypeMirror, boolean) if extending GenericAnnotatedTypeFactory) and addComputedTypeAnnotations (Element, AnnotatedTypeMirror).
 The methods operate on AnnotatedTypeMirror, which is the Checker Framework's representation of an annotated type.
 The methods can make arbitrary changes to the annotations on a type, but try to limit their work to implicit annotations; often some existing simpler mechanism in the Checker Framework will serve other purposes.